meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `sha`: The commit hash
     - [ ] `branch`: The name of the branch
     - [ ] `dry_run`: Does not commit any changes.
 Default is false.
 Introduced in GitLab 13.3
+    - [ ] `message`: A custom commit message to use for the new commit.
+Introduced in GitLab 14.0
 - [ ] [Create a commit with multiple files and actions](https://docs.gitlab.com/ee/api/commits.html#create-a-commit-with-multiple-files-and-actions) `POST /projects/:id/repository/commits`
     - [ ] `id`: The ID or URL-encoded path of the project
     - [ ] `branch`: Name of the branch to commit into.
 To create a new branch, also provide either start_branch or start_sha, and optionally start_project.